 The County will coordinate a bathymetry study (study of the underwater depth of the lake) for the lake area beyond the current outfall location.
 City will provide all existing information it has on file to date.
-The County's contribution to this study will not exceed \$25,000 and is subject to budget approval as appropriate.
+The County's contribution to this study will not exceed \$25,000.
 The results of the study will be reviewed with the City's Public Works Director to determine if further action is needed.

 The County has recently upgraded the downtown pump station in the City of Kirkland with significant improvements to the wet well and pump systems.
 If an overflow occurs at the pump station within the first two years of full operation, the County agrees to fully address any environmental impacts to the area and will commit to repair the system problem as soon as practicable.
-The County and City commit to further discussions on solutions to this system if overflows continue to impact the public swimming beach.
+The County and City commit to further discussions on solutions to this system if overflows impact the public swimming beach.